ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 ##Building the project
 Building this project requires **gcc** version >= *4.9.1* and **cmake** version >= 2.8.12.2.

-The first two steps before building the project, to be performed from the linux command line console, are:
+The first two steps before building the project, to be performed from the Linux command line console, are:

 + `cd [Project-Folder]`
 + `mkdir build`